 The SCORP is an inclusive plan for all agencies that operate 14,000 parks and provide recreation services throughout California.
 It serves as a guide for all public outdoor recreation in urban and rural neighborhoods, cities, and regions.
 California’s SCORP reaches a statewide and national audience including health agencies, the Governor’s Office, and the Secretary of the Interior.

 California’s SCORP Action Plan is updated every five years to establish grant priorities to address unmet needs throughout the State.
-In addition, the Action Plan offers solutions through long-term partnerships.

 In 2016, Advisory Council meetings revealed a statewide perception that the potential for parks and recreation as a health and safety public service may not be fully recognized.